List of Unitarian, Universalist, and Unitarian Universalist churches: Romania

 The Unitarian Church of Transylvania includes a number of individual churches, several with notable historic murals.

 South Africa

-The Unitarian Community of Cape Town is the founding site for Unitarianism in South Africa, started in 1867 by Rev. Dawid Faure.
+The Unitarian Community of Cape Town is the founding site for Unitarianism in South Africa, started in 1867 by Rev. David Faure.
 It is a welcoming congregation.

 United Kingdom

 The General Assembly of Unitarian and Free Christian Churches counts about 180 churches as members.
 The following have articles on Wikipedia: